Tanya Aminataei, BA Hons (English), MA (Public Texts)

 Supervisor: Jonathan Greene

-Mike's background is in law and public policy.
-His work focuses on exploring any nexus between climate change, migration, increased vulnerability and slavery.
-Mike is committed to using scholarship to help combat human trafficking, especially through the use of quantitative data.
-His broad interests in this area also include human trafficking for forced labour in Canada; the implications of capitalism in slavery today; and innovating aftercare for survivors, especially in mental health.
+Mike's background is in public leadership, law, and social justice policy.
+His work focuses on exploring any nexus between climate change and modern slavery.
+Mike is committed to using scholarship to help combat human trafficking, especially interrogating the economic root causes of modern slavery, human trafficking prevention, and innovative aftercare for survivors.

 Brenda Quenneville, BA Hons (Political Studies & Psychology), MSW